christophhart/hise_documentation/hise-modules/modulators/Readme.md

 icon:     /images/icon_plotter
 ---

-Modulators create a signal that can be used by other modules to control paramaeters.
+Modulators create a signal that can be used by other modules to control parameters.